prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Contentment = Satisfaction.
 * Nostalgic = Feelings.
 ### 27-Dec-2020
-* Buzzard:- a large bird like the vulture that eats the flesh of deatd animals.
 * Adjacent:- nearby.
 * Parted:- moved or pushed aside.
 * Quivering:- shaking slightly.